dmfay/massive-js/docs/connecting.md

 Database functions and scripts are attached as invocable functions.
 See [Functions](functions) for more.

-Schemas other than `public` (or your configured default) act as namespaces, as do paths in your scripts directory.
+Schemas other than `public` (or your configured database default) act as namespaces, as do paths in your scripts directory.

 Most objects can coexist if they wind up in the same namespace.
 For example, you might have a table named `companies` and a schema named `companies` which contains more tables.
 In this scenario, `db.companies` will be a table and _also_ a schema, so you might query `db.companies.find(...)` and `db.companies.audit.find(...)` as you need to.

 There are a few specific cases in which collisions will result in an error:

 * When a script file or database function would override a function belonging to a loaded table or view (or vice versa): for example, `db.mytable` already has a `find()` function, so a script at `mytable/find.sql` cannot be loaded.
-* When a script file has the same path as a database function.
+* When a script file has the same path as a database function, schemas being equivalent to folders.

 ### Looking Into the Instance